weiran-zsd/eslint-plugin-node/docs/rules/no-unpublished-import.md

 > This intends to prevent "Module Not Found" error after `npm publish`.\
 > 💡 If you want to import `devDependencies`, please write `.npmignore` or `"files"` field of `package.json`.

+> Note: This rule does not apply to private projects.
+> To ensure that you don't use `devDependencies` in your application logic, remove `"private": true` from your `package.json` file.

 ### Options

 ```json